mimoduo/mimogear/docs/sass/navigation.md

 **Wondering where the nav links are coming from?
 They are populated using data from configuration.json.**

-## Behaviors

-Behaviors dictate how each navigation will look by default, includes interactivity for dropdowns, and also styles the skip link that is included on every page.

 ## Template

 In practice, each nav can be fairly unique.
 For that reason, a template navigation partial was created in order to have a go-to partial to copy into another unique partial for your new nav.